 Online Counselling and Psychotherapy

-I now offer counselling and psychotherapy online through FaceTime or Skype (video link), by appointment, so you are able to work with me wherever you are based and whatever your circumstances.
+I offer counselling and psychotherapy online through FaceTime or Skype (video link), by appointment, so you are able to work with me wherever you are based and whatever your circumstances.
 This gives you absolute flexibility to have counselling and psychotherapy in your home, when you are on holiday or away on business.
-This means no more travelling to appointments and no more having to make arrangements for childcare or other arrangements having regard to your commitments.
+This means no more travelling to appointments and no more having to make arrangements for childcare or other arrangements.

 During the online session you should be somewhere where you cannot be overheard (for confidentiality reasons), and where you will not be disturbed or distracted.

-Payment for each session can easily be made through PayPal or by direct bank transfer, and is to be made prior to the relevant session.
+Payment for each session can easily be made through by direct bank transfer, and is to be made prior to the relevant session.

 Can talking therapy help abuse survivors